wakameci/buildbook-rhel7/README.md

 copy.txt/postcopy.txt
 ---------------------

-Read 'source dest' lines from FILE, copying  source  files  from host to dest in the guest's file system.
+Read `source dest` lines from FILE, copying source files from host to dest in the guest's file system.

 Getting Started
 ---------------